Vegas Dream, Analyzed

 Hated By: Kids Whose Parents Loved It

 On the subject of parents and the NES, many a child spent the Nintendo Empire’s height wishing that mom or dad liked video games just a little more.
-Then they wouldn’t complain that you spent so much time playing video games.
-They’d finally understand and appreciate all the time and effort you sank into beating Golgo 13 or Mickey Mousecapades.
+Then they wouldn’t complain that kids spent so much time playing video games.
+They’d finally understand and appreciate all the time and effort children sank into beating Golgo 13 or Mickey Mousecapades.

 Your only hope was to somehow convince your parents to get a Game Boy, which came with Tetris and would draw them away from the NES.
 And then you couldn’t play the Game Boy.
 Oh well.
 Maybe they’d make it up to you by renting Milon’s Secret Castle.